waughsh/waughsh.github.io/_posts/2018-11-13-a-generative-model-of-discourse.md

 \arg\min_A \sum_w \| A u_w - v_w \|_2^2
 $$

-The paper tried to fit GloVe embeddings using linear transformation and use SIF[^5] to generate context vector $c\_w$.
+The paper tried to fit GloVe embeddings using linear transformation and use SIF[^5] to generate context vector $c\_w​$.
 As we can see the practical fit is good in Table 2.

 <p style="text-align: center"><img src="https://github.com/windweller/windweller.github.io/blob/master/images/discourse-table2.png?raw=true" style="width:50%"> <br> <b>Figure 3</b> </p>